yaroslaff/okerr-doc-en/Admin/cluster/Okerr-vendor-cluster.md

-# Manage cluster of okerr servers
+# How our cluster is configured
 This is how we use okerr on our 'big' cluster.
 Most likely you do not need to read this page, but if you want...

 ## Install